Targeted Therapies Sunitinib and Everolimus Improve Survival for Patients with Rare Type of Pancreatic Cancer

-Patients with advanced forms of a rare type of pancreatic cancer may have new, effective treatment options.
-According to results from two phase III clinical trials, the targeted therapies sunitinib (Sutent®) and everolimus (Afinitor®) increased the length of time patients with pancreatic neuroendocrine tumors (panNET) survived without the disease progressing.
-And, in the sunitinib trial, patients who received the drug also had better overall survival.
-The findings were published February 9, 2011, in the New England Journal of Medicine (NEJM).
+Two different targeted therapies improve the survival of patients with advanced forms of a rare type of pancreatic cancer, according to results from two phase III clinical trials.
+The therapies, sunitinib (Sutent®) and everolimus (Afinitor®), each increased the length of time patients with pancreatic neuroendocrine tumors (PNET) survived overall and without their disease progressing.

-Sunitinib and everolimus have their own toxicities.
 In both trials, the drugs were associated with an increased risk of side effects, including serious events such as anemia and neutropenia, which in many patients prompted dose reductions or a temporary halt in treatment.
-However, the adverse events were manageable, the researchers reported, and were consistent with what has been seen with these drugs in the treatment of other cancers.
+However, the adverse events were manageable, the research teams that led the trials reported, and were consistent with what has been seen with these drugs in the treatment of other cancers.

 Both drugs have had a substantial impact on patient care, Dr. Yao and his colleagues wrote in JCO.
 Their availability “has changed the treatment paradigm of [PNET] and has likely improved survival in this patient population,” they concluded.

 But important questions remain about the optimal use of sunitinib and everolimus in patients with PNET, James Howe, M.D., co-director of the Neuroendocrine Cancer Clinic at the University of Iowa Carver College of Medicine, and his colleagues recently wrote.

 “Further studies defining when to use these agents and factors associated with limitations in their utility are needed,” they noted.